mjdarby/Joshu/README.md

 # Commands
 ## setAlarm
-Creates a cronjob (implemented) to tell server to run wakeUp (implemented) and send to attached clients
+Creates a cronjob to tell server to run wakeUp and send to attached clients
 ### Parameters
 * Alarm time as unix timestamp
 ## wakeUp